sdiehl/wiwinwlh/tutorial.md

 ~~~~ {.haskell include="src/25-streaming/pipes_file.hs"}
 ~~~~

-This is simple a sampling of the functionality of lens.
+This is simple a sampling of the functionality of pipes.
 The documentation for pipes is extensive and great deal of care has been taken make the library extremely thorough. ``pipes`` is a shining example of an accessible yet category theoretic driven design.